 The Customer Responsibility Program was first introduced as a Percent of Income Plan Program ("PIPP") and approved by the Commission in 2003.
 The objective of CRP is to help low-income residential customers meet their energy needs by offering payment assistance in the form of an affordable bill.
 The goals of CRP are to prevent loss of service for vulnerable households, improve payment behavior and assist low-income customers with conserving energy.
 In addition, PGW strives to reduce collection costs as well as minimize the burden placed on other ratepayers.
 Participants do not need to demonstrate that they are "payment troubled" in order to qualify.
 Furthermore, there is no limit on the number of customers that can enroll in CRP.
-The average monthly enrollment in CRP was: 48,471 in 2017; 49,203 in 2018; and 53,535 in 2019.
-As of March 2020, there were 54,250 customers enrolled.
+As of November 30, 2019, there were 53,177 participants enrolled in the program.